MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-ui-elements-collections.md

 Only owners and co-owners can delete collections.
 Deleting a collection isn't possible, if that collection is already imported and used in one or more desktop flows.
 You need to remove it from any flows before you can delete it.

 :::image type="content" source="media/ui-elements-collections/portal-delete-collection.png" alt-text="Delete a UI elements collection in portal" border="false":::

+## Create a copy of a UI elements collection

+You can quickly create a copy of a collection, selecting the option **Save as**.
+This allows you to create a duplicate collection, which you can also rename.

+> [!NOTE]
+> Version 2.45 of Power Automate for desktop is required to properly import collections that have been created in this way (copied from other collections).

 ## Next steps